hklarner/pyboolnet/README.md

 - added argument `Copy` to `create_blinkers(..)`, `create_variables(..)`, `create_disjoint_union(..)`, `rename(..)`, `remove_variables(..)` and `remove_all_variables_except(..)` of module `PrimeImplicants`

 #### release notes for version 2.11 (February 2017)
-- refactored git repository so that all necessary files for building PyBoolNet are available at github
+- refactored git repository so that all necessary files for building PyBoolNet are available on github

 #### release notes for version 2.1 (September 2016)
 - support for windows and macos